pawitp/protobuf-decoder/README.md

 Protobuf Decoder is a web application based on React to decode and visualize Protobuf data (hex) into prettified table layout.

-> For live version, please visit: https://protobuf-decoder.netlify.com/
+> For live version, please visit: https://protobuf-decoder.netlify.app/

 ## Getting Started

-To start application locally, use [Yarn](https://yarnpkg.com) to get the dependencies and start the application.
+To start application locally, use `npm` to get the dependencies and start the application.

 ```
-$ yarn install
+$ npm install
-$ yarn start
+$ npm start
 ```

 Once the application started, open http://localhost:3000 on web browser.